SebastianUA/terraform/aws/examples/cloudformation/README.md

-# Work with AWS CloudFormation via terraform
+# Work with AWS CLOUDFORMATION via terraform

 A terraform module for making CLOUDFORMATION.